 Karin-Marijke Vis and Coen Wubbels

 Freelance writer Karin-Marijke Vis, along with her partner, photographer Coen Wubbels, combine their love for adventure with work they enjoy.
 Sometimes described as being the “slowest overlanders in the world,” they believe in making connections and staying in a place long enough to do so.
-In 2003, the couple purchased a vintage Land Cruiser and began a 3-year trip from their home in the Netherlands to Asia.
-Terminally infected by the overland bug, they traveled in South America for 9 years.
-In 2016, they returned to Asia and are currently traveling in South Korea and Japan.
-They’ve been published in magazines around the world, and in 2013, Expedition Portal awarded the pair the coveted Overlander of the Year Award.
+In 2003, the couple purchased an antique BJ45 Land Cruiser and began a three-year trip from their home in the Netherlands to Asia.
+Terminally infected by the overland bug, they traveled in South America for nine years, and in Japan and South Korea for two years.
+They are currently making their way through Russia and Central Asia.
+They’ve been published in magazines around the world, and in 2013, Expedition Portal awarded the pair the coveted Overlander of the Year award.

 Lisa Morris and Jason Spafford

 British born, self-confessed thrill-seekers, Jason and Lisa’s motivating force is adventure travel, enabling their passion as media professionals.
 Previously, they co-ran scuba diving trips around the watery globe as instructor guides.
 Having hung up the fins, they jumped in the saddle and motorcycled their way from the bottom of the planet to the top.
 Over the last three and a half years, they’ve clocked over 50,000 miles from Antarctica to the Arctic.
 Spirited advocates for nomadic living, Jason is a professional photographer, filmmaker, and drone pilot.
 With the visuals taken care of, Lisa scribes roadside musings and freelances for various travel and overland publications, reviews products, and consults with manufacturers of apparel and gear.